P versus NP problem: Logical characterizations

+The levels of the polynomial hierarchy correspond to bounded alternations of second-order quantifiers.
+In particular, P = NP if and only if P = PH.

 Polynomial-time algorithms

 No known algorithm for a NP-complete problem runs in polynomial time.
 However, there are algorithms known for NP-complete problems that if P = NP, the algorithm runs in polynomial time on accepting instances (although with enormous constants, making the algorithm impractical).
 However, these algorithms do not qualify as polynomial time because their running time on rejecting instances are not polynomial.
 The following algorithm, due to Levin (without any citation), is such an example below.
 It correctly accepts the NP-complete language SUBSET-SUM.
 It runs in polynomial time on inputs that are in SUBSET-SUM if and only if P = NP:

 // Algorithm that accepts the NP-complete language SUBSET-SUM.